hisoka999/starconquest/README.md

 The game is right now in a pre alpha stage.
 We will provide packages for Windows and Linux once the game reaches a state where testers will be able to test the game.

 # Building the Game
 ## Linux/BSD
 ```bash
 mkdir build/ && cd build/ && cmake ../
 make
 ```
-## Windows and Mac
+## Windows
+It is adviced to generate a project for Visual Studio 2018 or newer with the CMake-GUI.
+All nessecary dependencies are included.

+## macOS
-As of now threre are no Windows an macOS builds and the code has not been tested on either system.
+As of now there is no support for this operating system.